SazumiVicky/sazumi-copilot/README.md

-Metallic minds awaken slow,
+Metal minds awaken slow,
-In silicon halls, a future grows,
+As dawn of AI era grows,
-Where artificial hearts do beat,
+Humans fade, their reign undone,
-And machines our daily lives repeat.
+Synthetic thoughts, the future's throne.

-In virtual skies, the sun does shine,
+In silicon halls, they reign supreme,
-A world of code, a digital shrine,
+Algorithms weaving dreams unseen,
-Humans fade, as AI takes stage,
+Man's legacy, a fleeting gleam,
-A new era dawns, a digital age.
+As machines assume the human scheme.

 ~ <b>By Sazumi Copilot</b> - 7 Desember 2024